tewarid/tewarid.github.io/_posts/2013/2013-02-11-survey-of-book-reading-apps-for-the-ipad.md

 tags: book ebook app ipad survey
 comments: true
 ---
+# Survey of book reading apps for the iPad

 Check the table below for a comparison of reading apps based on features they support.